wcgordon1/lamplighter/manuscript/active/ch24_Route.md

 "Your mother's letters," June said, offering the packet with hands that shook slightly.
 "I kept them sealed because I thought... because I hoped that knowing her through my memories would be enough.
 But you're not a child anymore, and the choice should be yours."

 Ivy took the letters, feeling their weight in her hands.
 Three envelopes, each one addressed in her mother's handwriting to "My daughter, when she's ready."
-The paper was soft with age, the ink faded but still legible, the kind of correspondence that held answers to questions she'd been carrying since childhood.
+The paper was soft with age, the ink faded but still legible, and when she lifted them closer, they carried the faint scent of salt air and pressed flowers.
+The handwriting sloped the same way hers did when she was tired, the kind of correspondence that held answers to questions she'd been carrying since childhood.

 For a moment, she considered opening them immediately.
 Here, in the kitchen where she'd first learned about threshold salt and family protection, with June's blessing and the soft light from the stove casting everything in warm shadow.
 The temptation to know, to understand, to fill the gaps that had shaped so much of her journey to this moment.